 And so we soon pulled back into reality, back to Longyearbyen, it feels strange.
 Still absolutely beautiful but having been more north than most tourists every venture, this was all too much like civilisation.
 We refilled the gas tanks, back to the hotel, showered and I was in the bar watching Liverpool FC on TV as if this epic adventure was just a dream.
 Life can be pretty spectacular when you understand how short it is.

-Best Time to Svalbard?
+When is The Best Time to Svalbard?

 All-year-round.
 Summer for hiking and kayaking.
 Winter for northern lights.
 If you can choose, go in the winter though.